-- 19.2.1 A detailed assessment has been undertaken in line with the guidance set out in DMRB Volume 11, Section 3, Part 12 Impact of Road Schemes upon Policies and Plans.
-It should be noted that IAN 125/15 proposes the assessment of policies and plans to be undertaken within each environmental parameter, but as agreed this is not considered appropriate for this Proposed Scheme given the scale, complexity and interrelationship of policy objectives across different parameters.
-Therefore, a single policies and plans chapter has been prepared and will accord with the guidance in DMRB. - The various chapters of this DMRB Stage 3 Assessment focus on protection or, wherever relevant, enhancement of the environmental resources identified throughout the EIA process.
-There are, however, additional policies of relevance that also include the economic and social impacts that a scheme of this nature will have on the wider community. - 19.2.3 Due to its overarching nature, this chapter is structured differently to the other disciplines in that it presents an overview of relevant policy guidance, and undertakes an assessment of the likely impact of the Proposed Scheme on applicable policies and plans.
-The views of the Cairngorms National Park Authority (CNPA), as the authority responsible for preparing the Local Development Plan, were sought via an issue of a draft copy of this ES and an invite to comment.
-The Highland Council (THC) was also provided with a draft copy of the ES and invited to comment on any issues.
-No concerns were raised with regard to the content of this ES Chapter, nor were any concerns raised regarding conflicts with the aims of assessed planning policies.
+- 19.2.1 A detailed assessment has been undertaken in line with the guidance set out in DMRB Volume 11, Section 3, Part 12 'Impact of Road Schemes upon Policies and Plans'.
+It should be noted that Interim Advice Note (IAN) 125/15 proposes the assessment of policies and plans is undertaken within each environmental parameter, but as agreed this is not considered appropriate for this Scheme given the scale, complexity and interrelationship of policy objectives across different parameters.
+Therefore a single policies and plans chapter has been prepared and will accord with the guidance in DMRB. - The various chapters of this Stage 3 Assessment focus on protection or, wherever relevant, enhancement of the environmental resources identified throughout the EIA process.
+There are, however, additional policies of relevance that also include the economic and social impacts that a scheme of this nature could have on the wider community. - 19.2.3 Due to its overarching nature, this chapter is therefore structured differently to the other disciplines in that it presents an overview of relevant policy guidance, and undertakes an assessment of how the achievement of policy objectives would be hindered or facilitated if the Proposed Scheme were to be constructed.
+Appendix 7.1 of the ES provides an indication of the Planning Authority's views on the potential impacts of the Proposed Scheme. - 19.2.4 Thus, the DMRB Stage 3 Assessment presented in this chapter comprises: - A review of national, regional and local adopted and emerging planning policies - An assessment of the likely impact of the Proposed Scheme on the policy objectives listed in the schedule

-- 19.2.4 Thus, this DMRB Stage 3 Assessment presented in this chapter comprises: - A review of national, regional and local adopted and emerging planning policies - An assessment of the likely impact of the Proposed Scheme on the policy objectives listed in the schedule - A review of the effects of the required mitigation proposals on any identified potential conflicts with policies and plans - 19.2.5 The objective of the assessment is to determine the impact of the Proposed Scheme on the achievement of national, regional, and local policy objectives.
+- A review of the effects of the required mitigation proposals on any identified potential conflicts with policies and plans - 19.2.5 The objective of the assessment is to determine the impact of the Proposed Scheme on the achievement of national, regional, and local policy objectives.